 Paths to Green Certification

 The Office of Sustainability offers two different green certifications, Green Departments Certification and Green Events Certification.
 Each certification recognizes campus departments and events that have taken extra steps to be more sustainable.
 The certification process is designed to provide resources, guidance, and recognition to faculty, staff, and students as they take steps to decrease their environmental impacts at work.

 The campus also offers Green Labs Certification.
 In addition, the ASUC Internal Department of Sustainabilty has issued Green Campus Guidelines for student groups.

 Green Department Certification

 Green Department Certification recognizes campus departments who excel in their efforts to curb negative environmental impacts arising from: energy, waste, transportation and purchasing.
-Departments are encouraged to contact the Office of Sustainability as they begin the certification process and to consult the Resource Guide for more information on the program.
+Departments are encouraged to contact the Office of Sustainability as they begin the certification process and to consult the Checklist guidance for more information on the program.
+Departments are asked to re-certify every three years.

 There are now 30 certified departments, representing over 4,400 employees.
 This means that 27% of staff and faculty are part of a department that has been recognized as green.

 Green Event Certification

 Green event certification helps event planners reduce their impact in a range of areas, including catering and food, venues, and waste reduction.
 Completed green event applications - including documentation as laid out in the Resource Guide - should be sent to the Office of Sustainability at least 1 week before the event date.

 Events can now be certified under three categories: green, zero waste, and zero waste green.